spaghettidba/CodeSamples/BakingExtendedEventsRecipes/demo/readme.md

-# Demos for SQLBits 2020 session "Baking Extended Events Recipes Without Breaking a Sweat"
+# Demos for the session "Baking Extended Events Recipes Without Breaking a Sweat"

 For each recipe you need: